 The system shows a subharmonic response to the driving frequency, and it also shows an improvement in swap quality factor even in the presence of pulse imperfections.
 We have also shown that the necessary conditions for this quality-factor enhancement are identical to some key components for realizing discrete time crystals.
-Our results indicate the possibility of realizing discrete time crystals using extended Heisenberg spin chains in semiconductor quantum dots, and suggest potential uses for quantum information processing applications.
+Our results also confirm the prediction of an effective Ising coupling that emerges between two exchange-coupled single-triplet qubits.
+This work indicates the possibility of realizing discrete time crystals using extended Heisenberg spin chains in semiconductor quantum dots, and suggests potential uses for quantum information processing applications.